teg-lad/skill-reports/spreadsheets.md

 **Summary:** Spreadsheets are a way of organizing data and quickly being able to analyze it with function in many spreadsheet programs like Excel and Google Sheets.

-**Data formats in**  csv, tsv, dif, ods, xls, xlsx, xml (to name a few, any typical spreadsheet file with rows and columns).
+**Data formats in:**  csv, tsv, dif, ods, xls, xlsx, xml (to name a few, any typical spreadsheet file with rows and columns).
 Only excel workbook files can be used to store functions. files like csv will only contain the values.
-**Data formats out**  all mentioned above and also txt files and pdf.
+**Data formats out:**  all mentioned above and also txt files and pdf.
 As mentioned previously, if exporting as a csv, the functions used in the spreadsheet will not be saved.

 **Three tips:**
 1. The WEEKDAY function can be passed a date and an arrangement type (1, 2 or 3, gives the days different numbers) and it will return a number which corresponds to a particular day in the week.